jingmouren/gitlab_in-silico-public_charlie/README.md

 ### Disclaimer

 Calculating intrinsic value of a company is more of an art than science, especially for a high-quality, growing businesses within your circle of competence.
-And according to Charlie Munger, Warren Buffett, Monish Pabrai and the like, one should focus precisely on getting such great businesses for a fair price.
+And according to Charlie Munger, Warren Buffett, Mohnish Pabrai and the like, one should focus precisely on getting such great businesses for a fair price.
 That means that you shouldn't take what this tool says at face value, and you should probably use its guidance infrequently.